 An important caveat: As with all carbon dioxide inventories for institutions, there is some uncertainty as to the total amount of electricity consumption to be attributed to Municipal Operations.
-This arises in part because the 2005 values for consumption have been approximated using payment figures rather than values on kilowatt hours consumed (the latter was available only for 2004) and because the Municipality is in some cases a "pass through" for consumption associated with structures such as streetlights that might ultimately be the responsibility for other institutions such as UNC-Chapel Hill (a similar issue arises with respect to the bus system).
+This arises in part because the Municipality is in some cases a "pass through" for consumption associated with structures such as streetlights that might ultimately be the responsibility for other institutions such as UNC-Chapel Hill (a similar issue arises with respect to the bus system).
+There also are two values one could use for the emissions factors from electricity production by Duke Energy.
+The value specific to Duke Energy could be used, or a regional average could be used based on all electricity providers in the Southeast.
+The CRed project uses the former, while ICLEI uses the latter.
+Results using both values are reported here.
 In the following analysis, we reflect this uncertainty by giving lower and upper bounds on the emissions due to electricity consumption.
-The final value selected to represent this part of the carbon dioxide inventory may change slightly as the CRed and ICLEI team compare notes, and as this issue is resolved, but it will fall between these lower and upper bounds and won't affect actions taken now.
+Finally, the amounts shown here include electricity and natural gas consumption in public housing, based on the argument that these buildings are owned by the Town.
+The policies that must be implemented to reduce emissions at these facilities, however, are only partly under the control of the Town (i.e. building insulation, efficiency of boilers, etc).

-There remains a question as to baseline year to be selected for the ICLEI analysis (2000, 2002, 2005?).
+There remains a question as to baseline year to be selected for the analysis (2000, 2002, 2005?).
 Our CRed team has been collecting data for all 3 years where these are available, but by far the most complete data are for 2005, and the CRed program looks for reductions from the emissions levels AS OF THE MOMENT OF MAKING THE PLEDGE.
 So for CRed, we will want to use the figures you see on the next page, which are for 2005.
 However, the strategies for reducing emissions will be the same through the CRed and ICLEI processes.

-You will note from this information that Town of Chapel Hill Municipal Operations emit about 11597 (upper bound) or 10,905 (lower bound) metric tons of carbon dioxide per year (a metric ton is 2200 pounds or 1000 kilograms).
+You will note from this information that Town of Chapel Hill Municipal Operations emit about 11537 (lower bound using the Duke Power emissions factor for electricity) or 12597 (upper bound, using the regional average emissions factor for electricity) metric tons of carbon dioxide per year (a metric ton is 2200 pounds or 1000 kilograms).
 The methodology behind these numbers is described in the Appendix.
 The emissions are broken down as follows:

-- 3392 (upper bound) metric tons per year from electricity consumption; the lower bound estimate is approximately 2700 metric tons per year; - 506 metric tons per year from natural gas consumption; - 1315 metric tons per year from streetlights (which you might consider DOT responsibility); - 2566 metric tons per year from buses (the total is 5132 metric tons of carbon dioxide per year, but approximately half of this is assigned to UNC-Chapel Hill); - 1977 metric tons per year from Municipal vehicles (non-bus); - 1841 metric tons per year from employee commuting
+- 2492 (lower bound) or 3110 (upper bound) metric tons per year from electricity consumption in Public Works and Public Housing buildings; - 526 metric tons per year from natural gas consumption in all buildings combined; - 1782 (lower bound) or 2223 (upper bound) metric tons per year from exterior lighting (streetlights plus other exterior lights); - 2798 metric tons per year from buses (the total is 5596 metric tons of carbon dioxide per year, but approximately half of this is assigned to UNC-Chapel Hill); - 1991 metric tons per year from Municipal vehicles (non-bus); - 1949 metric tons per year from employee commuting.

-Note that these 6 items sum to 11597 (upper bound) or 10,905 (lower bound) metric tons of carbon dioxide per year.
+Note that these 6 items sum to approximately 11537 (lower bound) or 12597 (upper bound) metric tons of carbon dioxide per year (small differences are due to rounding of individual components).